Working with General Journals

 Any changes you make in a standard item journal are implemented right away.
 They will be there next time you open or reuse the standard item journal in question.
 You should therefore be sure that the change is important enough to apply generally.
 Otherwise, make the specific change in the item journal after the standard item journal lines have been inserted.
 See step 4 below.

-In the Standard Item Journals window, select the standard item journal you want to reuse, and then choose the OK button.
+On the Standard Item Journals page, select the standard item journal you want to reuse, and then choose the OK button.

 Now the item journal is filled with the lines you saved as the standard item journal.
 If journal lines already existed in the item journal, the inserted lines will be placed under the existing journal lines.

 If you did not check the Save Unit Amount field when you used the Save as Standard Item Journal function job, then the Unit Amount field on lines that are inserted from the standard journal is automatically filled with the item's current value, copied from the Unit Cost field on the item card.

 If you selected the Save Unit Amount or Save Quantity fields, you should now make sure the inserted values are correct for this particular inventory adjustment before you post the item journal.

 If the inserted item journal lines contain saved unit amounts that you do not want to post, you can quickly adjust it to the current value of the item as follows.